antonfirsov/docs/2018/07-July/pipelines.md

 In the first loop, we first call `PipeWriter.GetMemory(int)` to get some memory from the underlying writer; then we call `PipeWriter.Advance(int)` to tell the `PipeWriter` how much data we actually wrote to the buffer.
 We then call `PipeWriter.FlushAsync()` to make the data available to the `PipeReader`.

 In the second loop, we're consuming the buffers written by the `PipeWriter` which ultimately comes from the `Socket`.
 When the call to `PipeReader.ReadAsync()` returns, we get a `ReadResult` which contains 2 important pieces of information, the data that was read in the form of `ReadOnlySequence<byte>` and a bool `IsCompleted` that lets the reader know if the writer is done writing (EOF).
-After finding the end of line (EOL) delimiter and parsing the line, we slice the buffer to skip what we've already processed and then we call `PipeReader.AdvanceTo` to tell the `PipeReader` how much data we have both consumed.
+After finding the end of line (EOL) delimiter and parsing the line, we slice the buffer to skip what we've already processed and then we call `PipeReader.AdvanceTo` to tell the `PipeReader` how much data we have consumed.

 At the end of each of the loops, we complete both the reader and the writer.
 This lets the underlying `Pipe` release all of the memory it allocated.

 ## System.IO.Pipelines